Kailari/konna/CONTRIBUTING.md

 ### Naming Conventions
 Avoid abbreviations.
 As of writing this, the year is soon 2020, we have autocomplete and modern editors/IDEs.
-There is no sensible reason to write stuff like `val em` over `val entityManager`.
+There is no sensible reason to write stuff like `final var em` over `final var entityManager`.
 Short abbreaviations only obfuscate the code, making it harder to read.
 Use full words for variable names.
 Yes, this includes commonly used abbreviations like `damage -> dmg`.
 Don't shorten those either, you are not that lazy.
 Use autocomplete if you are.

 In general, class names start with a capital letter and instances should have similar name, but starting with lowercase.
 Moreover, component instances should always have the name of the component class in their name.